 Others are piling into corporate venture, hoping to mimic the success of groups like Google Ventures.
 But according to Harvard Business Review, the median lifespan of a corporate venture program is one year.
 Most corporations don’t have the stomach for the low probabilities of venturing.
 And as I satirized here, few can access Google’s kind of ubiquitous data.
 They know what’s succeeding, accelerating, or failing – vastly improving chances of successful investment.

 What makes corporate VC especially treacherous is the added burden of trying to be “strategic”.
-On paper, choosing investments that can help the mother ship makes sense.
-But it’s a cross ordinary venture firms don’t have to schlep.
-In practice, early stage strategic investors can end up with a different flavor of the size dilemma.
-Portfolio companies are too small and immature to have a meaningful impact.
-Premature strategic investments can also keep startups from lucrative opportunities with competitors.
+On paper, looking for investments that can help the mothership makes sense.
+But it’s an added burden ordinary VC’s don’t have.
+So in practice, early stage strategic investors can end up with portfolio companies too small to have an impact and prematurely impaired from working with competitors.

 - Financial services companies trying to corner the market on bitcoin IP

 - Taxi companies suing Uber

 - Hotels lobbying for crackdowns and regulations of AirBnB